 During the walk, I faced many situations where the only way to move forward was by crossing knee deep streams by the sea.
 Because the temperature was so warm, getting wet wasn’t an issue.

 In Finland, you want to keep yourself dry if it’s raining, because you fear catching a cold.
 So you wear rainproof clothes, pack an umbrella and complain about yet another ruined Finnish summer.
 In India, the rain is seen in a more positive light.
 Heavy rain during the Monsoon season means more water for plants and lower prices in grocery stores, so a dry Monsoon is actually a bad thing.
-While the Monsoon season is not the best time to go to Gokarna, it will not ruin your stay.
+While the Monsoon season is not the best time to go backpacking in Gokarna, it will not ruin your stay.

 The final beach that I reached during my hike was Om Beach, which often listed as one of best beaches in India.
 And yes, it was gorgeous!
 After walking around for a while, a group of local guys invited me to go for a swim with them.
 It was good, mindless fun to just jump against the high waves over and over again.